tkomarlu/CS588-Autonomous-Vehicle/README.md

 # CS588-Autonomous-Vehicle

-Code for CS 598 MAAV: Methods for Building Autonomous Vehicles course, taught by Prof. David Forsyth at UIUC
+Code for CS 588 Autonomous Vehicle Engineering taught by Prof. David Forsyth at UIUC